Bill Horton (Days of Our Lives): Storylines

 Named after his grandfather, Bill Horton is the youngest son of the Horton children; his siblings include Tom Horton Jr., Mickey Horton, Addie Horton, and Marie Horton.
-Bill (Paul Carr), an aspiring surgeon, initially appears at Christmas 1965, on vacation from medical school.
+Bill (Paul Carr), an aspiring surgeon, initially appears at Christmas 1965 on vacation from medical school.

-In June 1966, Bill (now Edward Mallory) takes his first job at Salem University Hospital, where his father works.
-Here he meets Dr. Laura Spencer, a young psychiatric intern, and begins dating her.
+In June 1966, Bill (now Edward Mallory) took his first job at Salem University Hospital, where his father works.
+Here, he meets Dr. Laura Spencer, a young psychiatric intern, and begins dating her.
 His brother Mickey is also interested in Dr. Spencer.
 Although this causes problems with Mickey, Laura and Bill soon become engaged.
-Bill is stricken with bone tuberculosis of the hand and it appears as though he will never be able to be a surgeon.
-Bill is devastated and leaves Salem, to sort out his future and eventually take a medical position in another town.
+Bill is stricken with bone tuberculosis of the hand, and it appears as though he will never be able to be a surgeon.
+Bill is devastated and leaves Salem to sort out his future and eventually take a medical position in another town.

-In late 1967 Bill returns to Salem along with his friend Dr. Mark Brooks (later revealed to be his brother Tommy) and a little boy named Timmy McCall.
+In late 1967, Bill returned to Salem along with his friend Dr. Mark Brooks (later revealed to be his brother Tommy) and a little boy named Timmy McCall.
 Bill was living with the McCall family when Timmy's mother Mary died.
-Before passing Mary made Bill promise to become Timmy's guardian.
+Before passing, Mary made Bill promise to become Timmy's guardian.
 Bill had met Mark Brooks through Mary, and it was Mark who encouraged Bill to undergo therapy to regain control of his hand.
-When Timmy McCall needed his appendix removed Bill performed the surgery, and then knew he would be able to return to Salem and continue his surgical career.
+When Timmy McCall needed his appendix removed, Bill performed the surgery and then knew he would be able to return to Salem and continue his surgical career.

-While Bill was out of town, his brother Mickey, and his ex-fiancé Laura became closer and became engaged.
+While Bill was out of town, his brother Mickey and his ex-fiancé Laura became closer and became engaged.
 After Mickey and Laura wed, Bill is consumed with jealousy, and one night, while drunk, Bill rapes Laura in her office.
 When he awakes the next morning Bill cannot remember anything that happened; and Laura tells him she turned him away, in order to prevent a feud between Mickey, her husband, and Bill.

 Laura soon becomes pregnant.
 Tom finds out about the pregnancy from a lab report and also discovers that Mickey is sterile.
 Laura explains to Tom that Bill raped her while he was drunk and that she didn't tell Mickey in order to prevent any fighting between the two.
 Tom agrees to keep the secret.
-Bill has also read the report about Mickey's infertility, but keeps it to himself because he feels it best that no one know.
+Bill has also read the report about Mickey's infertility but keeps it to himself because he feels it best that no one knows.
 Laura soon delivers the baby, Michael William Horton (known later as Mike), on September 28, 1968.